IBM/ibm-block-csi-driver/docs/content/using/csi_ug_using_sample.md

 3. Create a PVC with the size of 1 Gb, as described in [Creating a PersistentVolumeClaim (PVC)](../configuration/csi_ug_config_create_pvc.md).

-4. Display the existing PVC and the created persistent volume (PV).
+4. (Optional) Display the existing PVC and the created persistent volume (PV).

 5. Create a StatefulSet, as described in [Creating a StatefulSet](../configuration/csi_ug_config_create_statefulset.md).